 Felting is a really neat fiber art, with a broad spectrum of creations from fun crafts to gorgeous wearables.

-The picture shows a work-in-process, using a technique called "wet felting."
-It's a process of stacking thin layers of raw wool and/or other fibers, spraying them with soapy water, then rubbing, mashing, smacking the fibers together - it can get pretty messy - but wool rubbing against itself creates felt!
+The picture shows an infinity scarf made using a technique Nuno felting, a type of "wet felting."
+It's a process of laying thin layers of raw wool and/or other fibers onto a chosen backing, spraying them with soapy water, then rubbing, mashing, smacking the fibers together - it can get pretty messy - but wool rubbing against itself creates felt!
 There's more to it than that, but that's the essence.